← Back

 1. Precision: Percentage of retrieved chunks that are relevant.

-2. Recall: Did the retrieval fetch all necessary chunks?
+2. Recall: Did retrieval fetch all necessary chunks?

-3. Faithfulness/Groundedness: Did the LLM stick to provided context or hallucinate?
+3. Faithfulness: Did the model stick to the provided context?

 4. Answer Relevance: Did the final answer address the user's query?